josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🕸️🧿_The_Observed_Information_Space/🧵🪡_scouting_power_1066.md

 - None of this takes away from the wider conversation.
 There is a lot to discuss, and really the fact that the media are being handed this to *do the job of journalism in a liberal democracy* is really quite an indictment of our media priorities and strategy.

+- This comments of presentation and form, not whatever the fuck the governance actually shows.

 - Tl;dr: thank G-ds this is starting to look like we give a fuck about wat we spend our money on and are applying some rigour to the thing.
 Much still to do.

 - Anyway: Bayeux.